Toggle: English / Spanish

 Pleuritis; Pleuritic chest pain

-Pleurisy may develop when you have lung inflammation due to infections such as
+Pleurisy may develop when you have lung inflammation due to infection, such as a viral infection,

 It may also occur with:

 The main symptom of pleurisy is pain in the chest.
 This pain often occurs when you take a deep breath in or out, or cough.
 Some people feel the pain in the shoulder.

 Deep breathing, coughing, and chest movement makes the pain worse.

 Pleurisy can cause fluid to collect inside the chest.
 This can make it harder to breathe.
 It can cause the following symptoms:

 Exams and Tests

 When you have pleurisy, the normally smooth surfaces lining the lung (the pleura) become rough.
 They rub together with each breath.
 This results in a rough, grating sound called a friction rub.
 Your health care provider can hear this sound with the stethoscope.